Investors say banks must toughen climate policies or face AGM rebellion - letter

 While many banks have already signed up to voluntary initiatives such as the Net-Zero Banking Alliance (NZBA), the investors say quicker change is needed.

-The letter, coordinated by campaigners ShareAction, was addressed to 63 banks including HSBC (HSBA.L), Standard Chartered (STAN.L) and NatWest (NWG.L).
+The letter, coordinated by campaigners ShareAction, was addressed to 63 banks including HSBC, Standard Chartered and NatWest.

 It comes ahead of the COP26 climate talks, with governments being urged to set more ambitious emissions-reduction targets.